tierklinik-dobersberg/mailbox/README.md

 # mailbox

-Simple Go package for fetching mails from IMAP
+Simple Go package for fetching mails from IMAP.